-I am an educator/museum professional/anthropologist/community activist and advocate, a combination that I enjoy immensely.
+I am “institutionally” retired from my career as an educator/museum professional/anthropologist/community activist and advocate, a combination that I enjoyed immensely.
 Specifically, on September 1, 2016 I retired as the Director of the C.H.
 Nash Museum at Chucalissa in Memphis, Tennessee, U.S. and Associate Professor in the Departments of Anthropology and Earth Sciences at the University of Memphis, where I also served on the Advisory Board for the the Graduate Certificate Program in Museum Studies.
-My current projects include as President of the Advocates for Poverty Point, and collaborative work on the north coast of Peru.

-Here is my academia.edu page where I have some of my publications, field notes, syallabi and other things loaded.
+Here is my academia.edu page where I have some of my publications, field notes, syllabi and other things loaded.

 I read your blog about the Muscatine button museum and saw the article published in our sister paper, the Muscatine Journal.
 Would you grant permission for it to be published in the Quad-City Times, Davenport, on our On the River page?

 Great blog!
 Its been a while and I hope you’re doing well.
 Tulane keeps me too busy these days but hopefully I can make it up to museum some time soon.
 If you’re around next summer, me and a whole group of folks should be working near Clarksdale, perhaps I could rely on your experiences setting up a public outreach day…